Samuskox/tetris/README.md

-# Raylib C++ Starter Template
+# Raylib C++ Tetris

-Raylib C++ Starter Template for Visual Studio Code on Windows.

-It works with raylib version 4.5.
-Tested on both Windows 10 and Windows 11.
+This is a project in C++ using the raylib code library to make Tetris, one of simples and popular game in history.